zovoilis-lab/Flye/docs/USAGE.md

 Flye works directly with base-called raw reads and does not require any prior error correction.
 Flye automatically detects chimeric reads or reads with low quality ends, so you do not need to curate them before the assembly.
-However, it is always worth checking for possible contamination in the reads, since it may affect the automatic selection of estimated parameters for solid kmers and genome size / coverage.
+However, it is always worth checking for possible contamination in the reads.

 ## <a name="parameters"></a> Parameter descriptions

-### Estimated genome size (required)
+### Estimated genome size (optional since 2.8)

-You must provide an estimate of the genome size as input, which is used for solid k-mers selection.
-The estimate could be rough (e.g. withing 0.5x-2x range) and does not affect the other assembly stages.
-Standard size modificators are supported (e.g. 5m or 2.6g)
+No longer reuired as input.
+However, it must be used in conjunction with `--asm-coverage` option.

 ### Minimum overlap length